 This only caused the boys further glee.
 "I'd love to see those two go at it!"
 Atash chuckled.

 Miles let out a huff of exasperation and pointed down the street.
 "Yoru!
-Get your ass over to the fort!"
+Move your ass and go wait for the sergeant major!"

 Still grinning, Yoru trotted away with his cart.
 Atash smiled cheerfully at Winry and the colonel.
 "Kanda, was it?"